 Your income, for example, is not considered in the calculation of your FICO score, but most lenders will ask what you earn to analyze your ability to repay the loan.
 Even if you have an 800 FICO score, if your income is only $10,000 per year, a lender will probably not loan you a large sum of money, because despite your exemplary credit habits as measured by your FICO score, the lender can see that you probably cannot afford to repay the loan.

 FICO scores range between 300 and 850, with the average U.S. credit score being 723.

 According to Fair Isaac, a credit score above 700 places you in the low credit risk category (perfect or "A" credit), meaning you should qualify for the best interest rates, depending on other factors such as income.
 A score between 690 and 600 is considered a moderate credit score, and many people say you are "Alt-A" if you are between about 650-680.
 This means that while you will not receive the best interest rates, you should still be able to borrow at reasonable rates.

 A score below 600 generally means that you will be considered a relatively high credit risk, and your interest rates will probably be quite a bit higher than a consumer with a better credit score.
 A score below 550 is generally considered poor credit; a score this low will likely prevent you from obtaining many loans, and those you can obtain will carry high interest rates and fees.

-There are several other scoring models, such as the Vantage Score and the Beacon score, which lenders use when making loan decisions, so the ranges mentioned above are not absolute.
+There are other scoring models, such as the Vantage Score , which lenders use when making loan decisions, so the ranges mentioned above are not absolute.
 However, Fair Isaac is the most common scoring model, so the information I provided should serve a good guide.